 6.41.1 Applicability to language

-The vulnerabilities as described in ISO/IEC 24772-1:202X 6.41 apply to Python.
+The vulnerabilities as described in ISO/IEC 24772-1:2024 subclause 6.41 apply to Python.

-Python supports inheritance as described in subclause 5.1.4.
+Python supports inheritance as described in 5.1.6 Inheritance.

 It is important to make sure that each class calls the __init__ of its superclass so that it is properly initialized.
 The built-in function super() provides access to the next class in the MRO sequence.
-See 5.1.4 Mutable and Immutable Objects, which also includes an example.
+See 5.1.6 Inheritance, which also includes an example.

 The difficulties associated with establishing the MRO are also illustrated in subclause 5.1.4.